Madame-Aehm/CAB-Project-4-Spikes/spike2/notes.md

 **CRUD** = **Create**, **Read**, **Update**, and **Delete**.
 These are the four basic database functions.

 It's time to actually connect our project to our MongoDB database.
 From MongoDB, on the Database Deployments page, click the button to **Connect**, then **Connect your application**.
-There's a code snippet here that we're going to copy, but these details need to stay private.
+There's a string here that we're going to copy, but these details need to stay private.
 So let's set up an **.env** file to hold them.

 Install the [**dotenv**](https://www.freecodecamp.org/news/how-to-use-node-environment-variables-with-a-dotenv-file-for-node-js-and-npm/) package from npm, then paste this into the index: